djfeistel/LASR/CallOutRecursion.md

    - If the lineage's parent is listed in the callout groups, the function returns this parent as the most relevant ancestor.

 5. **Recombinant Lineages:**
-   - If the lineage is associated with recombinant parents (making it without a single parent), indicating a complex ancestry, the function classifies it as "Other" (or "Recombinant" if the `-r` flag is set) to indicate that it does not adhere to a straightforward ancestral path.
+   - If the lineage is associated with recombinant parents, indicating a complex ancestry, the function classifies it as "Other", or as "Recombinant" if the `-r` flag is set.

 6. **Root Lineage Case:**
-   - In cases where the lineage represents the base of the lineage tree (technically the last universal common ancestor, or LUCA, with no parent), the function also returns "Other."
+   - In cases where the lineage represents the base of the lineage tree (technically the last universal common ancestor, or LUCA, with no parent), the function also returns "Other.

 ## Recursive Analysis